ZaneAvernathy/GORGON-EGG/source/modules/Draw/DrawRNG/README.md

 ---

-This module extends and retracts the window the same way that the vanilla window does (by extending from/retracting to the left side of the screen), but only after a random delay.
+This module extends and retracts the window the same way that the vanilla window does (by extending from/retracting to the side of the screen), but only after a random delay.

 ---